szattila98/pdf_ocr_differentiate_itext7/README.md

 # pdf_ocr_differentiate
-A pdf OCR software that differentiates scanned OCR images from real text.
+A pdf OCR software that differentiates OCR image text from non-OCR text.
+It uses iText7.

 ## Usage